paulstothard/helpful_commands/README.md

 ## Git

-See [GitHub's Git documentation](https://help.github.com/en) for more information
+See [GitHub's Git documentation](https://help.github.com/en) for more information.

 ### Add or edit a remote repository